Anticoagulation Clinics and Testing Options

 It is important to have hemoglobin levels monitored closely with simple blood tests.
 Our pharmacists provide point-of-care testing, allowing you to get immediate results and, if needed, anemia therapy can be adjusted.
 It can often be done during the appointment.

 The Anemia Clinic is located on the first floor of the Specialty Clinics building on the Froedtert Hospital campus.
-We are conveniently located next to the 87th Street Pharmacy and have valet parking services available.
+We are conveniently located next to the Pharmacy at Froedtert Hospital 87th Street Entrance and have valet parking services available.

 Once you and your physician decide the Anemia Management Program is the right care for you, we will contact you to schedule an appointment.
 Most appointments only take 20 – 30 minutes.
 The pharmacy team will also assist you with getting anemia therapy covered by insurers.